internaloha/documentation/docs/developers/scrapers/running.md

 $ npm run scrapers [dev|production] [open|closed]
 ```

-For normal site management, the preferred command is `npm run scrapers unattended`.
+For normal site management, the preferred command is `npm run scrapers unattended --save statistics`.

+Information about `--save statistics` flag:

+It saves the statistics to a CSV file.
+Over time, this file will provide a history of that scraper's performance.
+- The timestamp of when the scraping session began
+- The total number of entries it found from the site.
+- The number of those entries for which it collected canonical data fields.

 As before, specify `dev` vs. `production` to indicate the amount of logging output, and `open` vs. `closed` to indicate if you wish a browser window to open.